FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-01-27-starting-angular-projects-with-nx.md

 ```

-Of course this is an example and should be used like you have it in your architecture.
+This is only an example and should be used like you have it in your architecture.

 You can start this linting process with the command provided in your `package.json`